SAP/luigi/docs/luigi-core-api.md

 ##### Parameters

 -   `microfrontendId` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** the id of the micro frontend
 -   `message` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an object containing data to be sent to the micro frontend to process it further.
-This object is set as an input parameter of the custom message listener on the micro frontend side.
+This object is set as an input parameter of the custom message listener on the micro frontend side
     -   `message.id` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** the id of the message
     -   `message.MY_DATA_FIELD` **any** any other message data field